hacks-guide/Guide-WiiU/docs/user-guide/cfw-choice.md

 ### [**Continue with CBHC**](user-guide/cbhc/sd-preparation) {docsify-ignore}

 ## **Mocha**

 - Does not require any game, and is therefore free.
 - Needs to be re-launched through the browser exploit every reboot to enable CFW.
+- Is not compatible with the Homebrew Launcher Channel

 ### [**Continue with Mocha**](user-guide/mocha/sd-preparation) {docsify-ignore}